hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 This was a subquery in a larger query, but I will not copy the whole thing here as it would be hard to see the important parts.

 While refactoring the code, I realized that the `handle` column is not used anywhere, so, I removed it.
 The output no longer included any data from the `entrytypes` table.
-You might think that the `entrytypes` table still did some filtering since we are performing inner join.
-But it does not filter anything, even though you cannot see it from the query alone.
+You might think that the `entrytypes` table still filters something since I am using an inner join.
+But it does not, even though you cannot see it from the query alone.
 I am joining `entrytypes` on `entries` on `entries.typeId` = `entrytypes.id`. `entries.typeId` is a non-nullable column with a foreign key to `entrytypes.id`, and
 `entrytypes.id` is a primary key.
 Hence, if I remove the excessive join, the output will be identical.

-That is what I did, hoping to see some performance improvement.
-Now, the sub-query looked like this:
+That is what I did, hoping to see some performance improvement:
 ```sql
 select e2.id,
        mac.field_module_text